 President Trump is expected to speak this morning on the funding bill and declare and national emergency over border security.
 We’ll carry President Trump’s speech live on FM News 101 and KXL.com

 (CBS NEWS) Congress passes bill averting shutdown as Trump vows to declare emergency.
 The House has voted to pass a compromise bill on border security hours after the Senate overwhelmingly approved it, averting a second government shutdown in two months.
-The White House says President Trump will sign the bill and declare a national emergency to bolster border security beyond the funding provided in the bill.
+The White House says President Trump will sign the bill and to bolster border security beyond the funding provided in the bill.
 The measure passed in both chambers by large bipartisan majorities — 83 to 16 in the Senate, and 300 to 128 in the House.

 However, some Republicans have already expressed opposition to calling a national emergency, saying it could set a precedent for a Democratic president to call a national emergency on a similarly broad issue.

 “If elected president, how would Elizabeth Warren or Bernie Sanders use this precedent for a national disaster declaration to force the Green New Deal on the American people?”
 GOP Rep. Cathy McMorris Rodgers asked on Twitter ahead of the House vote Thursday.

 Mr. Trump’s decision to use executive action is also sure to meet legal challenges, something Republicans cautioned the president about in recent weeks.